Mexican Fast Food Chains, Ranked From Worst To Best

 10. Chipotle

-Scary puking Chipotle addicts be darned! — the truth must be told.
-We're not one to hold a grudge when it comes to burritos, but even after Chipotle closed its locations to talk about food safety, it's continued to be hit by foodborne illness nightmare after foodborne illness nightmare.
-Most recently, hundreds of people were hit with clostridium perfringen, a common cause of food poisoning, after eating at one Chipotle location in Ohio.
-Aye, Chipotle!
+Scary puking Chipotle addicts be darned!
+The truth must be told.
+We're not one to hold a grudge when it comes to burritos, but even after Chipotle closed its locations to talk with staff members about food safety in 2016, it continued to be hit by foodborne illness nightmares in 2017 and 2018.
+Granted, it's been several years since hundreds of people were hit with clostridium perfringens, a common cause of food poisoning, after eating at one Chipotle location in Ohio.
+But that bad reputation has lingered for the fast food chain, and we feel wary of taking our chances there.

-If gastrointestinal diseases aren't enough to keep you away, the annoying charges Chipotle tacks on probably won't keep you out, either.
-But we're just sayin': In addition to making you cough up for queso and chips, the chain notoriously charges an additional $1.95 for guacamole.
-To put that in perspective, that's around an extra $200 per year if you indulge in Chipotle with guac twice a week.
+The past aside, the annoying charges Chipotle tacks on probably won't keep you out, either.
+In addition to making you cough up for queso and chips, the chain notoriously charges an additional $2.70 for guacamole.
+To put that in perspective, that's around an extra $280 per year if you indulge in Chipotle with guac twice a week.

 9. Taco Bell